JEBoothjr/set-accessed-time/README.md

-# Obsidian Set Opened Date - MacOS
+# Obsidian Set Accessed Time - MacOS

 When using Obsidian on MacOS, the "date last opened" is not updated.
 This is useful for tracking notes that haven't been opened in a while and may need to be archived.